We wait and we wait and we wait. Patiently. Lovingly. Anguished.

-And for them to stop acting as if WE entered their havens.
+And for their owners to stop acting as if we entered their havens.

 We wait for our landlords to answer our calls,

 For the faucets to have clean water,

 For our roofs to stop caving in on us every time it rains,

 We wait for the clinics to admit us without first labeling us,

 For our doctors to work with instead of just getting rid of us,

 For our ‘coverage’ to stay put without our having to reapply,

 And for healthcare that isn’t based on our (in)ability to pay.

 We wait for the few jobs we do have to pay livable wages,

 For our superiors at work to stop bullying us,

 For interviewers to stop merely using our names to cross off some checklist,

-And we wait to work for the people of our communities rather than just the owners.
+And we wait to work for uplifiting our communities rather than just addicting them.

-We also wait for billionaires to stop bloating our veins,
+We wait for billionaires to stop bloating our veins,

-For our ‘checks and balances’ to check and balance the polluters,
+For ‘checks and balances’ to check and balance the polluters,

-For the GMs and the Exxon Mobiles, to be reined in,
+For the GMs and the Coca Colas, to be reined in,

 And for ‘leaders’ who don’t call for these things only when it’s election season.

-For any allies in our resistance in these struggles to view us as partners rather than peons,
+For any allies in our resistance in these struggles to view us as partners rather than collateral,

 We wait for another way of life to finally arrive,

 And we wait for it to get here before it’s too late for another one of our babies.

 We wait patiently.
 Lovingly.
 Anguished.